 - Expands the Investor Base

-Tokenization allows higher number of smaller investors to buy a real estate asset with low amounts.
+Tokenization allows a higher number of smaller investors to buy a real estate asset with low amounts.

 Also, the digital representation of a property on a blockchain platform allows global trading of the property.